dotnet/docs-aspire/docs/storage/quickstart-azure-storage.md

 > [!div class="checklist"]
 >
-> - Create a basic .NET app that is set up to use .NET Aspire Components
+> - Create a basic .NET app that is set up to use .NET Aspire components
-> - Add .NET Aspire Components to connect to multiple storage services
+> - Add .NET Aspire components to connect to multiple storage services
 > - Configure and use .NET Aspire Component features to send and receive data

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]